venkatesh12102k2/ONLINE-VOTING-SYSTEM/README.md

 		const String baseURL = "http://<IP address>:<Port number>/api/v1";
 	<IP address> : Find your network IPv4 address by giving ‘ipconfig’ command in the command prompt and put it here.
 	<Port number> : Put the port number on which your backend server is running.
+Step 12 :Go to the following path '../evoting/Middleware/Utils/evoring-utils.js' and open the file.
+Copy the contract address from ganache and replace it with given contract address.
 Step 12 : Open the command prompt and change its directory to the folder containing the source code and change its directory as ‘../evoting/Middleware’ and run the following command.
 		npm run start
 Step 13 : Open Terminal in VS Code and change the directory to ‘../evoting’ and run the following command.